openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

     (verified) <- ECDSA.Verify(ecdsaPublicKey, ecdsaSignatureR,
                                ecdsaSignatureS, dataDigest)

+Here, the operation `ECDSA.Sign()` is defined as the algorithm in Section "6.4.1 ECDSA Signature Generation Algorithm" of {{SP800-186-5}}, however, excluding Step 1: `H = Hash(M)` in that algorithm specification, as in this specification the message digest `H` is a direct input to the operation `ECDSA.Sign()`.
+Equivalently, the operation `ECDSA.Sign()` can be understood as representing the algorithm under Section "4.2.1.1.
+Signature Algorithm" in {{TR-03111}}, again with the difference that in this specification the message digest `H_Tau(M)` appearing in Step 5 of the algorithm specification is the direct input to the operation `ECDSA.Sign()` and thus the hash computation is not carried out.
+The same statement holds for the definition of the verification operation `ECDSA.Verify()`: it is given either through the algorithm defined in Section "6.4.2 ECDSA Signature Verification Algorithm" of {{SP800-186-5}} omitting the message digest computation in Step 2 or by the algorithm in Section "4.2.1.2.
+Verification Algorithm" of {{TR-03111}} omitting the message digest computation in Step 3.

 The public keys MUST be encoded in SEC1 format as defined in section {{sec1-format}}.
 The secret key, as well as both values `R` and `S` of the signature MUST each be encoded as a big-endian integer in a fixed-length octet string of the specified size.